rnd-forests/icommerce/README.md

 }
 ```

-`Stock Reserved` Event: this event contains the order ID as the `order-processor` already has detailed information of a given order.
+`Stock Reserved` event: this event contains the order ID as the `order-processor` already has detailed information of a given order.

 ```json
 {